Do US Citizens Need a Visa for Europe? What to Know About ETIAS in 2025

 If your child or grandchild is planning to study abroad in Europe, you should know there's a distinction between ETIAS and a student visa.
 ETIAS allows a person to study in Europe for up to 90 days.
 But if they're planning to stay longer, like a full semester, they will need a student visa.

 If they finish their semester and want to stick around and travel a little longer, they "can remain in the European countries requiring ETIAS for up to an additional 90 days without needing to leave and return," the program says.
-But they will need a valid ETIAS travel authorization and to be registered in the Entry/Exit System, which usually happens at the border.
-The Entry/Exit System is another new traveler system the EU is working on, and it is expected to launch Nov 10, 2024.
+But they will need a valid ETIAS travel authorization and to be registered in the Entry/Exit System (EES), which will usually happen at the border.
+Remember, EES hasn't started yet either, but is expected to start in 2025.

 Meanwhile, if you have a residence permit or card from a European country that otherwise requires ETIAS, you do not need to apply for ETIAS travel authorization.
 This is also true if you are a national of a European country that otherwise requires ETIAS.